status-im/samyoul-notes/README.md

 - [x] 10:30 BST - Sync with Hester about issues
    - [Compress public key for chat](https://github.com/status-im/status-go/issues/1937)
      - Draft PR is created
-     - Sync with arnetheduck about use of `multikey`
+     - **Sync with arnetheduck about use of `multikey`**
        - Currently the for `multikey` spec doesn't exist and only has basic groundwork
+     - Spin off task is reducing the cost of ENS name reg
+       - **Create issue**
+       - Store only compressed key in bytes not string
+       - Reduce gas price
+       - Sync with Ricardo about this
    - [Show pending transactions](https://github.com/status-im/status-go/issues/1834)
      - Outgoing transactions are easy
      - Incoming transactions inside Status ecosystem are pretty easy